cwhelan/cloudbreak/README.md

 ##User Guide

-You can use Cloudbreak in several different ways, depending on whether you want to start with FASTQ files and use Hadoop to create alignments, or if you already have an aligned BAM file and just want to use Cloudbreak to call variants.
+You can use Cloudbreak in several different ways, depending on whether you want to start with FASTQ files and use Hadoop to help parallelize your alignments, or if you already have an aligned BAM file and just want to use Cloudbreak to call variants.
 In addition, the workflow is slightly different depending on whether you want to run on a local hadoop cluster or want to run using a cloud provider like Amazon EC2.
-Find the scenario below that best fits your use case for more details on how to run that workflow.
+Later in this file, we've listed a set of scenarios to describe options for running the Cloudbreak pipeline.
+Find the scenario that best fits your use case for more details on how to run that workflow.
 For each scenario, we have created a template script that contains all of the steps and parameters you need, which you can modify for your particular data set.

+##Running on a cloud provider like Amazon EC2 with Whirr

+Cloudbreak has support for automatically deploying a Hadoop cluster on cloud providers such as Amazon EC2, transferring your data there, running the Cloudbreak algorithm, and downloading the results.

+Of course, renting compute time on EC2 or other clouds costs money, so please be familiar with the appropriate usage and billing policies of your cloud provider before attempting this.

+WE ARE NOT RESPONSIBLE FOR UNEXPECTED CHARGES THAT YOU MIGHT INCUR ON EC2 OR OTHER CLOUD PROVIDERS.

+Many properties that affect the cluster created can be set in the file `cloudbreak-whirr.properties` in this distribution.
+You will need to edit this file to set your AWS access key and secret access key (or your credentials for other cloud provider services), and to tell it the location of the public and private SSH keys to use to access the cluster.
+You can also control the number and type of nodes to include in the cluster.
+The default settings in the file create 15 nodes of type m1.xlarge, which is sufficient to fully process a 30X simulation of human chromsome 2, including read alignment and data transfer time, in under an hour.
+We have only tested this capability using EC2; other cloud providers may not work as well.
+You can also direct Whirr to use Amazon EC2's spot instances, which are dramatically cheaper than on-demand instances, although they carry the risk of being terminated if your price is out-bid.
+Using recent spot pricing, it cost us about $5 to run the aforementioned chromosome 2 simulation.
+We recommend setting your spot bid price to be the on demand price for the instance type you are using to minimize the chance of having your instances terminated.

+Please consult Amazon's EC2 documentation and the documentation for Whirr for more information on how to configure and deploy clusters in the cloud.

+##Running on a Small Example Data Set

+To facilitate testing of Cloudbreak, we have publicly hosted the reads from the simulated data example described in the Cloudbreak manuscript on a bucket in Amazon's S3 storage service at s3://cloudbreak-example/.
+We have also provided an example script that creates a cluster in Amazon EC2, copies the data to the cluster, runs the full Cloudbreak workflow including alignments with BWA, and copies the variant calls back to the local machine before destroying the cluster.
+The script, called `Cloudbreak-EC2-whirr-example.sh` is in the scripts directory of the Cloudbreak distribution.
+Of course, you will still need to edit the `cloudbreak-whirr.properties` file with your EC2 credentials, and verify that the cluster size, instance types, and spot price are to your liking before executing the example.

 ###Scenario 1: Compute alignments in Hadoop, using a local Hadoop cluster